james-stevens/promyq/README.md

 # promyq
-Prometheus &amp; Grafana stock ticker using yahooquery - in a container
+Prometheus &amp; Grafana stock trade tracker using yahooquery - in a container

+# NOTE: Very much work-in-progress still - so keep pulling :)